puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 * (3.0) the `aggregate-event-counts` endpoint now accepts multiple `summarize_by`
   parameters and returns an array of maps instead of a map.
 An additional `summarize_by` field has also been added to describe the parameter used.
-For more information see the [aggregate-event-counts documentation](./api/query/v4/aggregate_event_counts).
+For more information, see the [aggregate-event-counts documentation](./api/query/v4/aggregate_event_counts).

 #### /metrics/v1 (formerly /v3/metrics)

 * (3.0) The former metrics endpoint has been split off into a separate service, and reversioned at v1.
-This means if you are currently accessing mbeans at http://localhost:8080/v3/metrics/mbeans, you will now access them at http://localhost:8080/metrics/v1/mbeans and so on according to the [metrics api documentation](https://docs.puppetlabs.com/puppetdb/master/api/metrics/v1/index.html).
+If you are currently accessing mbeans at http://localhost:8080/v3/metrics/mbeans, you will now access them at http://localhost:8080/metrics/v1/mbeans and so on, according to the [metrics api documentation](https://docs.puppetlabs.com/puppetdb/master/api/metrics/v1/index.html).

 * (3.0) PuppetDB's mbeans (listed at /metrics/v1/mbeans) are no longer prefixed with "com."